osu-wams/osu_migrations/README.md

    Importing the content after all the Node types, Fields, and displays modes are migrate.

    `drush migrate:import --tag='OSU Content' --force`

+   **Custom Content types** there will be times when fields that are accosiated to a Node Bundle use:

+    * File/Image reference
+    * Taxonomy Term Reference
+    * Entity Reference
+    * Text Area (other than Body field)

+   With these fields you will need to write a custom Migration YAML for each node type and manually set the Lookup Plugins for References and use the `osu_media_wysiwyg_filter` plugin on the Text Area fields to ensure that embedded media is updated to use the new Drupal embedding system.
+See Site [Specific Migrations](#site-specific-migrations) and [Custom Content Types](#custom-content-types) for more information.

 8. ### Views
    `drush migrate:import d7_views_migration`